filmakarov/erc721-lockable/README.md

 It only allows to lock the item (stating who will be able to unlock it) and unlock it when needed.

 ## Specification
-One mapping and two functions are added to the original `ERC721` to allow locking.
+One mapping, two internal functions and two public functions are added to the original `ERC721` to allow locking.
 ```
     mapping(uint256 => address) public getLocked
     function _lock(address unlocker, uint256 id) internal virtual
     function _unlock(uint256 id) internal virtual
+    function lock(address unlocker, uint256 id) public
+    function unlock(uint256 id) public
 ```
 `getLocked` mapping serves to store the unlocker's addresses for the locked tokens.
 When there is zero address as value for the given key (tokenId), that means this token is not locked.

 Both `_lock` and `_unlock` internal functions, which are implemented in the standard `ERC721s.sol` itself, do not perform any check on who can actually lock and unlock.
 They just do the job required.
-All the checks are meant to be done in the implementation contract.
-It's because different projects can require a different approach for that.
-In this repo, `MockNFT.sol` implementation allows locking by the holder and approved parties.
-However, some projects can limit it to only holder.
+Public `lock` function allows locking by the holder and approved parties.
+Initially, it was supposed, that some projects can limit it to only holder, so the public function for the locking was not included in the standard itself.
+It turned out, that in most cases, using this contract with marketplaces requres for the standardized public interface for locking and also requires for the locking to be available for approved parties.
+So the implementation been included in the contract.
-At the same time, the implementation provided allows for unlocking only by the unlocker stated in the `getLocked` mapping.
-However, other projects can choose to allow unlocking for some extra contract.
+The implementation provided allows for unlocking only by the unlocker stated in the `getLocked` mapping.

 Aside from one mapping and two functions, there is a change to the `transferFrom` function.
 ```